Personalised Brain training for mind and soul

 As with other neurodegenerative disorders, physical changes in the brain affect our sensory interpretation of our surroundings, giving rise to neuropsychiatric disorders.
 We can become relational in our thinking, and specifically with regard to brain areas that are responsible for our interpretation of personal space and social boundaries.

 Neurofeedback Personalised Brain Training aims precisely at encouraging cortical participation and help us share a reality with others, counteracting symptom progression.
-We are also targeting brain areas that are directly affected by the disease, among others, thus helping to slow down disease progression in a holistic way.
+We are also targeting brain areas that are directly affected by the disease, among many others, thus helping to slow down disease progression in a holistic way.
 Rather than promoting a ‘cure’, we are helping affected persons improve their quality of life in many ways.

 With a Kaiser Neuromap, we can identify character traits, vulnerabilities and strengths.